department-of-veterans-affairs/vagov-content/pages/education/compare-education-benefits.md

 <div class="va-introtext">

-Compare VA education benefits for Veterans, service members, and members of the National Guard and Reserve to decide which program may be right for you.
-Review our comparison tables for the GI Bill and other VA education benefit programs.
+Compare VA education benefits  to decide which program may be right for you.
+Review our comparison tables for the GI Bill and other VA education benefit programs for Veterans, service members, and members of the National Guard and Reserve.
 </div>

 <h2>What you should know when comparing VA education benefits</h2>